ivanteterichev/wikipress/readme.txt

 == Installation ==
 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Wikipress in the search form and press the 'Enter' key on your keyboard.
+2. Type in WikiPress in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Wikipress for a guide on how to customize this theme.
+4. Go to https://codex.wordpress.org/WikiPress for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==
-Wikipress WordPress Theme, Copyright 2019 Jumpnet.ru
+WikiPress WordPress Theme, Copyright 2019 Jumpnet.ru
-Wikipress is distributed under the terms of the GNU GPL
+WikiPress is distributed under the terms of the GNU GPL

 == Changelog ==
 = 1.0 =